Using Amazon ECR with the AWS CLI

 Step 4: Push an image to Amazon ECR

 Now you can push your image to the Amazon ECR repository you created in the previous section.
-You use the docker CLI to push images, but there are a few prerequisites that must be satisfied for this to work properly:
+Use the docker CLI to push images after the following prerequisites are met:

 -